Zen0x7/backend_test/README.md

 openssl ec -in private_key.pem -pubout -out public_key.pem
 ```

-## Composing
+## Compose

-Use Docker to implement this project on your local machine.
+Use Docker to run this project on your local machine.

 ```
 docker compose up -d